lwariar/HB-MedAlert/README.md

 Open a new window/tab on your browser to localhost:5000

 ### Future Implementation:
+Send an SMS using Twilio
+Autocomplete for names of drugs and devices
-    The app will automatically notify the user via email or text message of any recalls Autocomplete for names of drugs and devices
+The app will automatically notify the user via email or text message of any recalls